Advisors are critical to the success of any high performing Best Buddies chapter. This year, we are excited to offer two tracks for chapter advisors.

 - Best Buddies Mission Advancement: 2 hours

-Lesson objectives and learning outcomes will be available from each facilitator this spring for advisors to present to their district’s credentialing office in advance of registering for the conference.
+Lesson objectives and learning outcomes will be available from each facilitator for advisors to present to their district’s credentialing office.

 How can I claim these hours?

-Professional development hours are offered to advisors who have registered for the Advanced Advisors track at the 30th Annual Best Buddies Leadership Conference.
-To do this, please select GENERAL REGISTRATION at www.bestbuddiesonline.org/bblc; from this page, you will be prompted to select your conference track.
-Please choose ADVISORS, then check the box to opt into the ADVANCED ADVISORS track.
+Professional development hours are offered to advisors who have registered for the Advisor Continuing Education track.
+To do this, when registering, you will be prompted to select your program training.
+You will select “Advisors” from the list of options and on page two of the form you will check the box to opt into the Advisor Continuing Education track.

-For those who have registered for the Advanced Advisors track to receive professional development hours must submit the conference registration fee of $650; this price includes professional development hours, housing in the advisor living-learning community, and all meals.
-Payment information is listed below.
+Those who have registered for the Advisors Continuing Education track to receive professional development hours must submit the conference registration fee of $650; this price includes professional development hours, housing in the advisor living-learning community, and all meals.
+Payment details can be found on the BBLC website.

-What if I want to attend the Leadership Conference Advisor track, but do not wish to seek professional development hours for my participation?
+What if I want to attend the Advisor track, but do not wish to seek professional development hours for my participation?

-Advisors seeking to participate in the Best Buddies Leadership Conference without claiming professional development hours may still attend advisor sessions through the general ADVISORS track; however, they will not be presented with credential certification following each training.
+Advisors seeking to participate in BBLC without claiming professional development hours may still attend advisor sessions through the general Advisors track; however, they will not be presented with credential certification following each training.

-Advisors seeking to attend sessions without claiming the professional development hours should register for the ADVISORS track, NOT the ADVANCED ADVISORS track.
+Advisors seeking to attend sessions without claiming the professional development hours should register for the Advisors track, and select no when asked if they are participating in the continuing education training.

 How much does participation in the BBLC Advisor track cost?

-For ADVANCED ADVISORS attendees who will claim ten hours toward continuing education, the weekend training will cost $650.
+For Advisors Continuing Education attendees who will claim ten hours toward continuing education, the weekend training will cost $650.
 In addition to the professional development hours received, advisors will be housed in a special living and learning community separate from student attendees on the Indiana University campus.
-This will include private rooms, an advisor dining area, and access to upgraded amenities.

 For advisors not seeking professional development credits, the conference will cost $350 which includes housing, meals, and access to advisor sessions.